rimon-islm/rimon-islm/README.md

 👨‍🏫 Experience
 Teaching Assistant (TA) @ KTH – Assisting students with technical projects in CAD, programming, and hardware.
-NOC/Network Enthusiast – Passionate about IT infrastructure and network operations.
 Service-Oriented – Previous roles in customer support and assistance, ensuring smooth user experiences.

 📫 Connect with Me